BigSoftVideo/DOTEbase/scope.md

 ### Media Player

 The [Media Player](media-player.md) only shows one media source at a time.
-Depending on the selected view mode, it displays one of the media sources in the current _DOTE_ Project that is open in _DOTEbase_.
+Depending on the selected view mode, it displays the relevant media source in the current _DOTE_ Project that is open in _DOTEbase_.

 ### Timeline

-The [Timeline](timeline.md) only shows the waveform for the currently open Project according to the options available for tracking audio sources.
+The [Timeline](timeline.md) only shows the waveform for the currently open Project according to the options selected for tracking audio and waveform sources.

 ### Media Clips Organiser